OscarValerock/PowerQueryFunctions/README.md

 - Kim Burgess' [repository, m-tools](https://github.com/acaprojects/m-tools/blob/master/M.pq) was instrumental when defining the usage of the functions, the readme file and the idea of "compiling" the functions in a single file to import.

 ## Usage
-### Use under your own risk
+### Experimental stage of library ⚠️
-This library is still on very early stages and lots
+This library is on very early development stage and lots of things are moving, meaning that there is a high probability of experiencing breaking changes.

 ### Library installation and usage